Hope is a waking nightmare.

 — HANNA ITO, FAMOUS LAST WORDS

-A look of horror flashed across Hanna’s face like the shadow of a dark cloud on a bright day and then disappeared like dead weeds buried beneath the gray of turned soil.
-It was a surprise that her face revealed that much at all, even if it was only for a moment.
+A look of horror flashed across Hanna’s face like the shadow of a dark cloud on a bright day and then disappeared.
+It was a surprise to Erik that her face revealed that much at all, even if it was only for a moment.

 Erik’s fingers quivered, and the wine pitcher warped and twisted in his grip.
 “Why?
 Tell me why.”
 His voice wavered between pleading and demanding.
 “Please, you owe me that much.”
 He opened his hand, and the ruined pitcher clattered to the carpeted floor.